DanielRPhillips/LearningFromData/LectureNotes/content/Why_Bayes_is_better/lecture_09.md

 ### Occam's razor
 Occam’s razor is a principle attributed to the medieval philosopher William of Occam (or Ockham).
-The principle states that one should not make more assumptions than the minimum needed.
+The principle states that one should not make more assumptions than the minimum needed: "plurality should not be posited without necessity" or "Entities should not be multiplied without necessity".
 It underlies all scientific modeling and theory building.
 It cautions us to choose from a set of otherwise equivalent models of a given phenomenon the simplest one.
 In any given model, Occam’s razor helps us to "shave off" those variables that are not really needed to explain the phenomenon.

 It was previously thought to be only a qualitative principle.

-The Bayesian quantitative Occam’s razor can also save a lot of time that might otherwise be spent chasing noise artifacts that masquerade as possible detections of real phenomena.
+But there is a quantitative, Bayesian, version of Occam's razor.
-We'll have much more to say about this later when we discuss the Bayesian evidence in detail!
+We'll have much more to say about this later when we discuss the Bayesian evidence in detail in a couple of weeks.

 ## Nuisance parameters (I)

-Nuisance parameters are parameters we introduce to characterize a situation but whih we don't care about or know in detail.
+Nuisance parameters are parameters we introduce to characterize a situation but which we don't care about or know in detail.
 We could also call them "auxiliary variables".
 The Bayesian way to deal with them is to marginalize, i.e., to integrate over them.

 The procedure is illustrated in the notebook
 ["A Bayesian Billiard game"](/notebooks/Why_Bayes_is_better/bayes_billiard.ipynb)